PriyaKashyapp/Pwc_PowerBI_JobSimulation/README.md

 Welcome to my submission for the PwC Power BI Job Simulation.
 This task focuses on the importance of digital upskilling, the role of a Digital Accelerator, and developing Power BI dashboards to visualize key performance indicators (KPIs) and metrics.

 ## Task 1: Creating a Power BI Dashboard for Key Business Metrics

-## Task Overview
-Power BI dashboard to visualize relevant KPIs and metrics from the provided dataset.
+# Task Overview : Power BI dashboard to visualize relevant KPIs and metrics from the provided dataset.
 The dashboard should address the client's request and provide clear, data-driven insights.

 ## Task 2: Customer Retention Analysis Dashboard

-## Task Overview
-Power BI dashboard to visualize customer retention KPIs and provide strategic insights for improving retention rates.
+# Task Overview : Power BI dashboard to visualize customer retention KPIs and provide strategic insights for improving retention rates.

 ## Task 3: Diversity & Inclusion Analysis

-##Task Overview
-Create visualizations that represent HR data, particularly focusing on gender-related KPIs, and analyze the root causes behind the slow progress in achieving gender balance at the executive management level.
+# Task Overview : Create visualizations that represent HR data, particularly focusing on gender-related KPIs, and analyze the root causes behind the slow progress in achieving gender balance at the executive management level.

 ## Tools & Technologies Used
 1) Power BI for data visualization and dashboard creation.